chiffonng/NLP-Specialization/README.md

 **Week 4: Word2Vec and Stochastic Gradient Descent**

-- Write your own Word2Vec model that uses a neural network to compute word embeddings using a continuous bag-of-words model

 ## Course 3: Sequence Models in NLP

 This is the third course in the Natural Language Processing Specialization.